Attempt to Find a Ship Manifest Using the Census Record Arrival Year

 Two of Marie Alm's siblings eventually moved close to the farm near Christine, North Dakota.
-Her brother, Jan Nilsson (his name in Sweden) departed the S?tterstad farm near Sunne, Sweden on March 27, 1888 with a destination of "Christine, Dak." according to the Swedish Emigration Records at Ancestry.com.
-Her sister Emma Nilsdotter (her name in Sweden) left the S?tterstad farm February 28, 1894.
-She sailed from Gothenburg on April 6, 1894, travelling under the name Emma N. Setterstad (yes, like the farm name).
-See the arrow below:
+Her brother, Jan Nilsson (his name in Sweden), departed the S?tterstad Farm near Sunne, Sweden on March 27, 1888 with a destination of "Christine, Dak." according to the Swedish Emigration Records at Ancestry.com.
+Her sister Emma Nilsdotter (her name in Sweden) left the S?tterstad Farm February 28, 1894.
+She sailed from Gothenburg on April 6, 1894, traveling under the name Emma N. Setterstad (yes, like the farm name).
+See the arrow below.

 She sailed from Liverpool on April 12, 1894 arriving at the Port of Boston on April 23.
 The last name is now Satterstad in this manifest.
 Her brother J. Nelson (Jan Nilsson in Sweden) in North Dakota paid her passage and she planned to join him.
 Note how much more information is on this 1894 manifest compared to the one from 1880 for the Alm family.

-And yes, she did join her brother.
+And yes, Emma did join her brother Jan.
+(He was now using John for his first name.)
 They were in this 1895 Minnesota Territorial Census for Wolverton, Minnesota, just four miles from the Alm farm in Christine, North Dakota.
 Note that now they are both using the last name of Skogland or Skoglund (see the red arrows).
 Family stories mentioned that my great-grandmother had also used this last name at times, which is why I knew to look for that name as a possibility instead of Nelson or Satterstad.
 Also, note Emma's occupation is "house keeper" whereas the other women on this page have the occupation of "house wife."
 That is because Emma was John's sister.

 So, how did I know to look for Emma Satterstad instead of Emma Nilsdotter in the ship manifests?
 I found another family tree on Ancestry.com that had that information.
 Other family trees can sometimes provide very good hints.